Green Bay Packers vs. Seattle Seahawks NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Green Bay and its opponents have scored at least 49 points -- this matchup's over/under -- just twice this season.
+- Green Bay and its opponents have scored at least 49.5 points -- this matchup's over/under -- only two times this year.

-- Seattle has combined with its opponents to score more than 49 points in two games this season.

-- The combined points per game average of the two teams, 44.7, is 4.3 points fewer than Sunday's over/under.

-- The 41.1 combined points per game that these two squads have allowed this season are 7.9 fewer than the 49 total in this contest.
+- This contest's total is 8.4 points above the 41.1 these two squads combine to allow per game this season.

-- The average total in Packers games this season is 48.5, 0.5 points fewer than Sunday's over/under of 49.

-- The 48.9 PPG average total in Seahawks games this season is 0.1 points fewer than this game's over/under.
+- The 49.5 total in this game is 0.6 points higher than the 48.9 average total in Seahawks games this season.

 Packers stats and trends

-- The Packers have been favored by 3.5 points or more five times this season and are 4-1 ATS in those matchups.
+- So far this season, the Packers have been installed as favorites by a 3.5-point margin or more five times and are 4-1 ATS in those contests.

-- Green Bay's games this year have gone over the total in only two out of nine opportunities (22.2%).
+- Green Bay's games this year have hit the over two times in nine opportunities (22.2%).

-- Green Bay is 7-0 against the spread and 7-0 overall in games when it records more than 21.1 points.
+- Green Bay is 7-0 against the spread and 7-0 overall in games when it puts up more than 21.1 points.

 - This year, the Packers have turned the ball over eight times, while the Seahawks have forced eight.